mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/module1.rst

 .. note::

-  With BIG-IQ 6.0, we only support F5 Virtual edition for tier1 in a VMWare env.
+  With BIG-IQ 6.0, we only support F5 Virtual edition as ``load balancer`` in a VMWare env.
   With BIG-IQ 6.0.1, we will support F5 HW also.

-Tier2 management - how does this work ?
+Tier2/``SSG`` management - how does this work ?
 ---------------------------------------

-With BIG-IQ 6.0, the provisioning of tier2 BIG-IPs is fully automated.
+With BIG-IQ 6.0, the provisioning of ``SSG`` BIG-IPs is fully automated.
 You don't have to setup anything upfront but licenses for BIG-IQ to assign to the dynamically provisioned BIG-IPs